Listing - Alphabetical

 Project SOL - Survivor Outreach to Latinas

 Project SOL does not provide financial assistance itself, but serves as a referral and case manager (bilingual) to guide Latinas through the entire breast cancer process from peer support to financial assistance to rehab programs.
 The mission of Project SOL is to improve the quality of life of Latinas with breast cancer.
 Project SOL provides services to Latinas undergoing treatment and those out of treatment for breast cancer.

 Raymond Wentz Foundation

 The foundation helps lessen the daily burdens and financial struggles experienced by every cancer patient.
-The foundation will assist with resonsibilities of daily living as a primary focus and will also work to improve the financial mental well-being of cancer patients.
+The foundation will assist with short-term responsibilities of daily living as a primary focus and will also work to improve the financial and mental well-being of cancer patients in treatment.

 Rocky Mountain Cancer Assistance